plausible/website/_posts/2021-08-30-58-of-hacker-news-reddit-and-tech-savvy-visitors-block-google-analytics.md

 ![Google Analytics stats](/uploads/google-analytics-stats-hn-post.png)

 It turns out 58% of Hacker News readers, Reddit users and other techies block Google Analytics.
 Tech-heavy audiences use adblockers and privacy-friendly browsers much more than the average web user.

-Google Analytics is missing out on a lot of data and is underreporting the tech-savvy audiences by almost 60%.
 Let's take a closer look at the numbers.

 ## 58% of visitors block Google Analytics

 Here's a look at the overall traffic numbers and the difference between Plausible and Google Analytics.
 Google Analytics is not showing all traffic.
 It is missing data from 58.67% of all visitors and 58.38% of all page views.
+Google Analytics is underreporting the tech-savvy audiences by almost 60%.

 Metric | Plausible | Google Analytics | Difference
 | ------ | ------ | ------ | ------
 Visitors | 50,947  | 21,054 | 58.67%
 Pageviews | 60,731  | 25,275 | 58.38%

-## Adblockers or bots or something else?

-Could this difference be caused by anything else other than adblockers?
-Perhaps Google is ignoring bots and other crawlers?
-Can we verify that Plausible isn’t over-reporting?

-Both Plausible Analytics and Google Analytics automatically exclude bots and crawlers.
-We are both JavaScript-based tools and exclude any known non-human traffic by default.
-You can check this study between [Plausible and server logs](https://plausible.io/blog/server-log-analysis) to see the number of bots that Plausible excludes.

-It’s worth noting that it’s rare for the data from two analytics providers to have complete parity.
-Plausible and Google Analytics have different measurement methodologies and define specific metrics differently.
-Even if there were no blockers at all, slight differences in data between Plausible and Google Analytics were likely to be seen.

-To track unique visitors, [Google Analytics uses cookies](https://plausible.io/blog/google-analytics-cookies).
-Plausible is a cookie-free tool and [tracks unique visitors differently](https://plausible.io/data-policy).

-Plausible doesn't use any long term identifiers as we're a [GDPR compliant web analytics](https://plausible.io/blog/google-analytics-gdpr) tool.
-This means that the same person visiting a site multiple times in one day would be seen as one unique visitor but that same person coming back a few days later would be seen as another unique visitor.

-Google's method is not bulletproof either as visitors using incognito mode would be new unique visitors and same would those who block or clear cookies.

-For three days, the difference this makes would be minimal.
-The difference could get larger over a longer period especially on sticky sites where the same people return back daily.
-The top sources of traffic for this site were Hacker News and Reddit and they are notorious for traffic that bounces quickly and doesn't return.

-Because Plausible and Google Analytics measure unique visitors differently, I also looked at the total pageviews.
-These should be identical but they show pretty much the same difference as unique visitors.

-All in all, the difference in stats would mostly come from people blocking the Google Analytics script.
-Google Analytics is listed on many blocklists while the Plausible proxy run as a first-party connection is not.

 Let's now look at the segments of users that cannot be tracked accurately in Google Analytics.